Exclusive with Former Steelers Safety Derrick Richardson, 2009

 Anyone help you most when you got there?

-It’s funny because I just went into him recently – Roy Lewis.
+It’s funny because I just ran into him recently – Roy Lewis.
 He was a fellow safety.
 He brought his kids recently to my track team to have them sign up.
 He didn’t even know I was a coach.
 He looked up and saw me and said “Derrick?!”
 I was like “Roy?!”
 We hugged for 10 minutes I think!

 He took me under his wing in Pittsburgh.
 He was a young guy too but he helped me with the playbook and scriptures.